GreatJingTJ/matroska-specification/chapters.md

 ### ChapterSegmentUID

-The `ChapterSegmentUID` is a binary value with a size of 128 bits and the base element to set up a `Linked Chapter` in 2 variations.
+The `ChapterSegmentUID` is a binary value and the base element to set up a `Linked Chapter` in 2 variations.
 For both variations the following 3 conditions MUST be met:

  1. The `EditionFlagOrdered Flag` is set to true
  2. The `ChapterSegmentUID` is not the own `SegmentUID`